rhffcp/project-0/README.md

 ![Index Screenshot](screenshot.png)

 ## Description
 This project is a front-end replication of Google Search, Google Image Search, and Google Advanced Search using only HTML and CSS.
-It follows all the requirements of [CS50W's Search](https://cs50.harvard.edu/web/2020/projects/0/search/) project, plus additional customization.

 - On the Google Search page, there are two links on the upper-right that direct the user to the Image Search and Advanced Search pages.
 On the other two pages, the link in the upper-right goes back to Google Search.